Area 5 Chime Grant Program

-Enhance Your School Music Program with a Chime Grant from Area 5.
-Download the application here.
+Enhance your program with a Chime Grant from Area 5.
+Click here to apply.

-Area 5 owns 10 sets of handchimes as well as children’s colored bell sets that are loaned to qualified school programs throughout the five-state area.
-Teachers may apply at any time.
+Area 5 owns several sets of handchimes as well as children’s colored bell sets that are loaned to qualified programs throughout the five-state area.
+Program leaders may apply at any time.
 Grant recipients receive a three-octave set of handchimes as well as music and various materials, typically received in August and returned the following May/June.

 Our Chime Grant Commitment